Michigan hospital prioritizes inclusive skin and hair care

 When Ascension Providence Rochester Hospital leadership was looking for skin and hair care products to meet the unique and diverse needs of their acute care patients, they turned to Medline for help.

-Part of the Michigan hospital’s new diversity and inclusion program called ABIDE (Appreciation, Belongingness, Inclusivity, Diversity and Equity), the skin and hair care initiative aims to make each patient feel optimally cared for — inside and out.
+Part of the Michigan hospital’s new diversity and inclusion program called ABIDE (Appreciation, Belongingness, Inclusivity, Diversity and Equity), a new skin and hair care initiative aims to make each patient feel optimally cared for — inside and out.
 Medline partnered with Ascension Providence Rochester’s nursing team to pull together a selection of Remedy Intensive Skin Therapy products, along with Remedy Phytoplex Hydrating Cleansing Gel combination shampoo and body wash, and help integrate their use into daily patient care protocols.
 Initially a pilot program at Rochester, the program has expanded to seven additional Ascension hospitals.

 “These new products have truly been a change in our environment and an important component of the ABIDE program,” said Ascension Providence Rochester Vice President of Nursing Administration Cecilia Rutherford.
 Rutherford’s memories of her own grandmother’s hospitalization, and the initial lack of attention to her personal grooming, were the inspiration for the new initiative.